 A study carried out by Nuffield Health and Atomik Research found 36% of the 3,322 people questioned had lower back pain that affected their every-day lives.

-Most of the time back pain gets better without serious medical treatment but if your back pain is causing you concern, and isn’t getting better after about six weeks, see your GP.
+Most of the time back pain gets better without serious medical treatment – often it can start to ease after roughly two weeks, but if your back pain is causing you concern, and isn’t getting better after about six weeks, it is probably time to see your GP.

 Don’t just wait for things to get better on their own, there are steps you can take to help ease your back pain.
 Here’s our five-point guide to managing your back pain.